-Innovation in PR isn't optional anymore.
-The firms treating it as optional are losing ground to the ones that figured out AI Communications, GEO, and measurement frameworks three years ago.
+Innovation in PR isn't optional.
+The firms treating it as optional are losing ground to the ones that figured out their structure, culture, and measurement years ago.

 The gap between innovative PR firms and traditional ones isn't about creative campaigns.
 It's structural — how the firm is organized, what it measures, and whether leadership has built a culture that can absorb new approaches without waiting for the market to force them.

 The most common innovation failure in PR firms isn't bad ideas — it's good ideas that die in approval processes built for a different era.
-When a trend on TikTok has a 48-hour window and a client needs three weeks of internal review to respond, the firm's structure is the problem, not the team's instincts.
+When a moment on social has a 48-hour window and a client needs three weeks of internal review to respond, the firm's structure is the problem, not the team's instincts.

 Innovative firms build flexibility into the org chart.
 Teams with authority to move.
 Clients with clear escalation paths for time-sensitive decisions.
 Senior counsel that's engaged enough to approve fast, not just review thoroughly.